Square Savings account review

 - Requires a Square account.
 You’ll need to open a Square account for your business before setting up a Square Savings account.

-If you’re an LLC or corporation or deal heavily in cash, you’ll need to consider another small business savings account.
+If your business deals heavily in checks or cash, consider another small business savings account.

 Compare Square Savings with other accounts